naveensilver/Docker/README.md

 - Docker Networking is all about communication among processes.(Communication from one container to another container using networking)

-- Docket network allows containers to connect to each other and to external networks such as the host network or the internet.
+- Docket network allows containers to connect/communicate with each other and to external networks such as the host network or the internet.

 - Docker Network enables a user to link docker container to as many networks as they required.